miskara/Projects/README.md

 	- Order NEW ingredients/mixers
 	- Delete drinks from database
 	- Consume ingredients/mixers by using the order button in the UI

+UnityGameprojectMemorygame_C# folder:
+ NOTE!
+THESE UNITY GAMEPROJECTS ARE STILL WORKS IN PROGRESS!
+A small memory game.
+Only scripts included because I am not responsible for all the materials and models!!

+UnityGameprojectMultiplayer_C# folder:
+ NOTE!
+THESE UNITY GAMEPROJECTS ARE STILL WORKS IN PROGRESS!
+A single device multiplayer game.
+Up to 4 players at a time.
+Players fling "bullets" towards spawning targets on screen.
+Only scripts included because I am not responsible for all the materials and models!!

+UnityGameprojectShyDancers_C# folder:
+ NOTE!
+THESE UNITY GAMEPROJECTS ARE STILL WORKS IN PROGRESS!
+A small game, where the player has to find all hiding targets.
+If not fast enough, targets will flee behind random hides again.
+Only scripts included because I am not responsible for all the materials and models!!